Drawing Cadavers

 On the other hand, life drawing is one of my favorite activities.
 The human figure does not enter my work very often, but I still go to open life drawing sessions at least once a month.
 I also teach it; I love working with models and developing interesting challenges for students.

 Somewhere along the way I decided to enroll in an anatomy class in order to teach figure drawing more effectively.
-The goal with observational drawing is to learn how to translate what one “sees” rather than what one “knows,” i.e. seeing the body is enough.
+The goal with observational drawing is to learn how to translate what one “sees” rather than what one “knows,” i.e. seeing is enough.
 However, knowing how things are connected can sometimes be helpful, especially when it comes to capturing the balance and gait of a specific posture.
 I remembered that the college where I teach would subsidize a certain number of classes per semester, so in January I signed up for two classes: Conversational French II and Anatomy and Physiology I—a course designed for pre-med and nursing students.
 The class had both a lecture and lab component.
 More specifically: a cadaver lab.

 We met weekly on Saturdays all day.
 We didn’t get into muscles until about the sixth week, so I patiently waited in anticipation while learning about bones and other structures that didn’t require dissection.
 I already had a classroom skeleton at home that I received from IMSS several years ago in exchange for an antique drafting table (long story).
 We covered a lot of material in a relatively short period of time.
 The instructor was very clear and thorough, with an amazing ability to pace each lecture.
 Every second mattered.
 I purchased a large sketchbook, dug up my watercolor pencils, and found a brush with a built-in water reservoir in the handle, eliminating the need to deal with cups of water.
 I was ready.